kislay536/kislay536.github.io/_projects/Metro-MPI++.md

       </div>
   </div>
   <div class="caption">
-      The DAG representing the  hierarchy of OpenPiton 2x2 configuration.
+      This DAG represents the  hierarchy of OpenPiton 2x2 configuration.
   </div>

 * **Structural Hashing**: To identify structurally identical sub-hierarchies, a unique hash is generated for each node.
-This hash is not based on the instance name (e.g., \$root.core\_0) but on the hierarchical path of module types (e.g., \$root.Top.Core).
+This hash is not based on the instance name (e.g., `$root.core_0`) but on the hierarchical path of module types (e.g., `$root.Top.Core`).
 The system uses the [blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#BLAKE2) algorithm for this purpose.
 This ensures that two instances, core\_0 and core\_1, both of type Core under a Top module, will produce the same hash, even though their instance paths are different.

   To compute these hashes, we first perform a DFS traversal.
 Once we reach a leaf node in the AST, we calculate the hash of its module name (not instance name).
 We repeat this for all nodes at the same level, generating a 128-bit hash for each name since `blake2b` takes variable-size input and produces a hash of fixed length.
 Then, as DFS moves to the parent node, we compute the hash of the parent module by hashing `<parent_module>.<child0_hash>.<child1_hash>.....<last_child_hash>`, again yielding a fixed-length hash.